kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index.md

 **Day 13 class:**

 - Six Final Presentations
-- **Prompt 1: Identify the presentation that you found most interesting.
+- **Prompt 1: Identify the presentation that you found the most interesting.
 Explain why you found it so interesting.**
-- **Prompt 2: Discuss the class overall and what you learned most from.**
+- No prompt 2 today, but be sure to discuss your thoughts about the course as a whole in the Final Course Reflection box.
+- **Final Course Reflection: Discuss your thoughts about the course as a whole.**
+- Discussion*

 **Day 13: Field Work:**

-- No homework!
+- No more homework!
 Thanks for a great class.
 - Safe travels home

 ## Day 12: June 17, 11:15-1:00 - First Floor